|

 Differences Between High School and College

 There are some differences in disability laws that students need to be aware of when taking classes either at their high school, a community college or a university.
+Because concurrent courses are college level, the guidance for accommodations falls under ADA law.

 Differences in Disability Law Between High School (Secondary) and College (Postsecondary) Education